Skip to main content

 Why is it so hard to find an ABA provider?

-The core reason is a workforce shortage.
-Demand for board-certified behavior analysts grew 28 percent year over year, and has risen every year since 2010, with an estimated 50,000 positions unfilled.
-Supply is also concentrated: five states account for close to 40 percent of national demand, which leaves thinner provider pipelines everywhere else.
-In rural areas, specialists are few, families travel long distances, and waitlists are the longest of anyone's.
+Mostly it comes down to a workforce shortage.
+Demand for board-certified behavior analysts has risen every year since 2010 and grew 28 percent year over year, leaving an estimated 50,000 positions unfilled.
+That supply is concentrated too: five states account for close to 40 percent of national demand, so provider pipelines run thin everywhere else.
+Rural families have it worst, with few specialists nearby, long drives to reach one, and the longest waitlists of anyone.

 Where can families get help finding ABA therapy?